ZenCraigor/invest-19/README.md

 ----------
 Investing and Retirement are huge topics; I just wanted to put up the basics to get started and this document can be built upon.
 Please feel free to contribute ~ for those that know how you can clone and make a PR.
 The rest of you can RTFM on [how to get your own copy of this document to edit](https://www.google.com/search?q=github+make+a+new+branch) and then [how to submit your changes](https://www.google.com/search?q=github+make+pull+request)

+If you just want to instant-invest super easy just to get started, you can do so on your phone's version of __*Cash App*__

 Lastly
 ------